wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Fixed an issue with some shows displaying in 24 hour time on master schedule grid even though 12-hour time is specified
+* Fixed a bug in the On-Air widget that was preventing shows spanning two day from displaying
+* Added code to enable theme support for post-thumbnails on the "show" post-type so users don't have to add it to their theme's functions.php file anymore.

 = 2.0.4 =
 * Master Schedule bug for shows that start at midnight and end before the hour is up fixed.